Facebook suspends fake Russian accounts, warns of U.S. election hack-and-leak threat

-LONDON (Reuters) - Facebook Inc FB.O on Thursday said it had dismantled three networks of fake accounts which could be used by Russia's intelligence services to leak hacked documents as part of efforts to disrupt the upcoming U.S. election.
+LONDON (Reuters) - Facebook Inc FB.O said on Thursday it has dismantled three networks of fake accounts which could be used by Russia's intelligence services to leak hacked documents as part of efforts to disrupt the upcoming U.S. election.

-The Russian foreign ministry did not immediately respond to a request for comment.
-Moscow has repeatedly denied allegations of election meddling and says it does not interfere in the domestic politics of other countries.
+The Russian foreign ministry did not respond to a request for comment after normal working hours in Moscow.
+Russia has repeatedly denied allegations of election meddling and says it does not interfere in the domestic politics of other countries.

 Nathaniel Gleicher, Facebook’s head of cybersecurity policy, said there was no immediate evidence that hacked documents were about to be leaked, but by suspending the accounts Facebook hoped to prevent them being used in any subsequent operation.